 We appreciate the creativity and perseverance of our faculty to transition your instruction online.
-The decision to pursue mostly remote instruction for the fall semester and plan for a phased reopening align with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect our community.
+The decision to pursue mostly remote instruction and plan for a phased reopening align with our goal to reduce the number of interactions on campus, slow the rate of transmission, and protect our community.
 We understand there are pedagogical, logistical, and technological challenges to these extraordinary measures.
 University leadership and your Schools are here to support you.

 The Teach Remotely website, created by the Office of the Vice Provost for Advances in Learning (VPAL) and Harvard University Information Technology (HUIT), contains best practices, tools, and support for teaching your classes online.